Differential equation: Examples

+Initial conditions and boundary conditions

+The general solution of a first-order ordinary differential equation includes a constant, which can be thought of as a constant of integration.
+Similarly, the general solution of a $n$th order ODE contains $n$ constants.

+To determine the values of these constants, additional conditions must be provided.
+If the independent variable corresponds to time, this information takes the form of initial conditions.
+For example, for a second-order ODE describing the motion of a particle, the initial conditions would typically be the position and velocity of the particle at the initial time.
+The ODE and its initial conditions form what is known as an initial value problem.

+For the case of a spatial independent variable, these conditions are generally known as boundary conditions.
+These are often specified at different values of the independent variable.
+Examples include the motion of a vibrating string that is fixed at two endpoints.
+In this case the ODE and boundary conditions lead to a boundary value problem.

+More generally, the term initial conditions is normally used when the conditions are given at the same value of the independent variable, and the term boundary conditions is used when they are specified at different values of the independent variable.
+In either case, the number of initial or boundary conditions should match the order of the differential equation.

 Existence of solutions

-Solving differential equations is not like solving algebraic equations.
-Not only are their solutions often unclear, but whether solutions are unique or exist at all are also notable subjects of interest.
+For a given differential equation, the questions of whether solutions are unique or exist at all are notable subjects of interest.

-For first order initial value problems, the Peano existence theorem gives one set of circumstances in which a solution exists.
+For a first-order initial value problem, the Peano existence theorem gives one set of circumstances in which a solution exists.
 Given any point $(a, b)$ in the xy-plane, define some rectangular region $Z$, such that $Z = [l, m]\times[n, p]$ and $(a, b)$ is in the interior of $Z$.
-If we are given a differential equation $\frac{dy}{dx} = g(x, y)$ and the condition that $y = b$ when $x = a$, then there is locally a solution to this problem if $g(x, y)$ and $\frac{\partial g}{\partial x}$ are both continuous on $Z$.
+If we are given a differential equation $\frac{dy}{dx} = g(x, y)$ and the condition that $y = b$ when $x = a$, then there is locally a solution to this problem if $g(x, y)$ is continuous on $Z$.
 This solution exists on some interval with its center at $a$.
 The solution may not be unique.
 (See Ordinary differential equation for other results.)

 However, this only helps us with first order initial value problems.
 Suppose we had a linear initial value problem of the nth order: